 I also want to thank the residents, voters and the folks who make up Spadina—Fort York, which is a riding that dances along the waterfront in the inner harbour of Lake Ontario in Toronto.
 It is one of the most diverse ridings, as many in Toronto are.
 It also has pockets of extreme creativity and vibrancy with respect to its economic clout.
 However, it also has pockets of some of the poorest neighbourhoods in Canada.
 That combination of affluence and poverty cheek by jowl creates good, strong social networks of mutual support between the two.
 It also explains the challenges we have as a city, as a country, to ensure that we build an economy where prosperity is shared more generously, fairly and productively.
 I certainly heard from my residents that this was one of the mandates they sent me back to Ottawa to advocate on their behalf.

-Of course, climate change was another issue, being a waterfront community.
+Of course, climate change was another issue for us as a waterfront community.
 With the flooding we experienced last spring, 600 residents on Toronto islands were at risk of losing their homes.
 We lost extraordinary and very delicate ecological infrastructure.
-We have to turn our eyes to ensure that climate change is not only fought with good, strong policies that limit greenhouse gas emissions, but also to protect those communities that are in harms way right now as water levels change and become more chaotic.
+We have to turn our eyes to ensure that not only do we fight climate change with good, strong policies that limit greenhouse gas emissions, but also that we protect those communities that are in harm's way right now as water levels change and become more chaotic.
 We also need to ensure the natural habitat is restored.